Improwised/kb.repairrabbit.github.io/content/features/invoices.md

 * Create an Invoice

-New Invoice for New Customers :
+New Invoice for New Customers : (Underline this)

 Go to << “Invoices”